Last Updated on March 7, 2021 by Liza Hawkins

 I’m feeling pretty good here.

-So, I packed up my bags, the leftovers, and my kitchen utensils, and I left the casting call, headed for Battery Park and some volunteering at Battery Urban Farm Harvest Festival (all by myself on the subway).
+So, I packed up my bags, the leftovers, and my kitchen utensils, and I left the casting call, headed for The Battery and some volunteering at Harvest Festival (all by myself on the subway).

-And then, a few hours later, as my sister and I ate one of the best meals we’ve had in years, the clock rolled over to 7:00 PM and my phone never rang.
+And then, a few hours later, as my sister and I ate one of the best meals we’ve had in years, the clock rolled over to seven o’clock and my phone never rang.

 - I didn’t get a callback.